WikiLogic/Server/README.md

 Finally we can start it up:

  - `npm start` to run WL without any bells and whistles.

  - `npm run start:dev` Here be bells and whistles!
+It runs the three below for you:
+	 - Starts up mongod: `npm run spinup:database`
+	 - Starts up node: `npm run spinup:server`
+	 - Starts up the watchers`npm run watch`

 ---